samesense/snakemakeTutorial/README.md

     * Run one sort job at a time

         snakemake -s sf.py -j 4

+* Log files

+    When executing a large workflow, it is usually desirable to store the output of each job persistently in files instead of just printing it to default output and error files.
+For this purpose, Snakemake allows to specify log files for rules.
+Log files are defined via the log directive and handled similarly to output files, but they are not subject of rule matching and are not cleaned up when a job fails.
+    ```
+    rule bwa_map:
+    input:
+        "data/genome.fa",
+        lambda wildcards: config["samples"][wildcards.sample]
+    output:
+        "mapped_reads/{sample}.bam"
+    log:
+        "logs/bwa_map/{sample}.log"
+    threads: 8
+    shell:
+        "(bwa mem -t {threads} {input} | "
+        "samtools view -Sb - > {output}) 2> {log}"
+    ```

 * Rerun tons of files: use mv instead of rm
 * Nohup job out and error files appear in /home